ricky10aguilar/E02a-Control-Structures/README.md

 Edit README.md to answer the following questions:

 - Open main01.py.
 Before running it, what do you expect this program to do?
+# It will say Greetings and ask to guess their favorite color while allowing me to answer.
   - Now right click on the main1.py window and select “Run Python File in Terminal”.
 Click in the bottom panel, and answer the question.
 Describe what happened.
+  # It did what I thought, but that was it.
+Nothing happened afterwards.
+No reply
   - What do you think the program did with what you typed in answer to the question?
+  # It probably stored it as infomation, or it signal the program to end the file.
 - Open main02.py.
 Before running it, describe how this is different than main01.py.
+  # It has another piece of funtion that follows the answer inputted.
   - What do you think the color = input() will do?
+  # This time it should reply with the color I inputed.
   - Run the program in the terminal and answer the question.
 Did the program do what you expected?
+  # Yes
 - Open main03.py.
 Before running it, describe how this is different than main02.py.
+# This time the program has an answer to the question.
   - What is happening on lines 9–12?
+  # It sets up an answer for the question while providign feedback to the user whether they are wrong or not.
   - Why are lines 10 and 12 indented?
+  # It follows up the funtion before it or the set up.
+It tell the program what to do if it follows that path
   - Run the program and answer the question.
 What happens if you don’t capitalize Red?
+  # The program thinks its still wrong because of the capital R that's missing.
   - What does this tell you about "color"?
+  # It tells me that color isn't being idenified rather it's asking for a specefic word with right syntax
 - Open main04.py.
 Before running it, describe how this is different than main03.py.
+# Now when guessing red it gives the user the option of "Red" or "red"
   - What problem is this trying to solve?
+  # It's trying to sovle the problem of specific word choice, it's trying to be more loose with the answer given
   - Run the program and answer the question.
 What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)?
+  # It again claim's that it wrong due to the wrong capitalization
 - Open main05.py.
 What do you expect line 9 to do?
+# Sovle the capitalization problem
   - What problem is it trying to solve?
+  # The same problem, but this time allowing the user to type it in any way the want.
+Because the program will auto lowercase it.
   - Run the program and answer the question.
 What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)?
+  # It once again tells us we're wrong.
  - Open main06.py.
 How is line 9 different than in main05.py?
+ # It introduce a new object "strip"
    - What would you guess .strip() is doing?
+   # It'll allow space before and after the text
    - Run the program and answer the question.
 Is there another way of writing “red” that will break this logic?
+   # Maybe a spaces inbetween the word but if someone does that they should be wrong.
  - Open main07.py.
 Before running this program, how do you expect this to be different than main06.py?
+ # It introduces new paths to the answer
    - What is happening on line 12?
+   # it's a second "if"  function
    - Run the program and answer the question.
  - Open main08.py.
 What is the purpose of line 9?
+ # It introduce the loop that allows the user to guess multiple times
    - Why are lines 10–17 indented?
+   # They are all part of the loop, leaves out the greeting when the player is asked to guess again
    - Run the program.
 What would happen if line 10 were moved before line 9 (and no longer indented)?
+   # The player would not be able to guess again.
    - Make that change and run the program again.
 (To end any Python program, you can type ctrl-c)
  - Open main09.py.
 What is happening on line 13?
+ # Introduces a counting function
    - What is the purpose of “count”?
+   # To count each time the program is looped or ran again
    - What is happening on line 22?
+   # 21* is giving the player feedback based on how many attempts it took them to guess right
    - Run the program.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?
+ # It always provide a different and random color based upon the previous trial.

 Commit your changes and push them back to the repository.

 ---

-Instructions for forking this repository:
+Instructions for forking this

 Log into your account on [github.com](https://github.com)